MolSSI/QCArchiveWebapps/README.md

 QCArchive Website Webapps
 ========================

-A full featured flask website, built with Flask, SQLAlchemy, Alembic, and Dash
+A full featured flask website, built with Flask, MongoDB, Alembic (if using SQL backend), and Dash

 How to run and use for development:
 ===================================

+### Install Python requiremets:

 Run in shell, create python env, and install requirements: